forcedotcom/cli/releasenotes/README.md

 * FIX: Salesforce CLI, when interacting with an org, now properly retries the command when it runs into a network error.
 (GitHub issues [#1350](https://github.com/forcedotcom/cli/issues/1350) and [#2557](https://github.com/forcedotcom/cli/issues/2557), jsforce PR [#1403](https://github.com/jsforce/jsforce/pull/1403))

+* FIX: The `project deploy report` command now returns results about all deployed files, even if they don't currently exist in your local project.
+This scenario can happen if the deploy occurs on one computer and the report command is run on a different computer where the project looks different.
+The report command warns the user if a local file doesnt' exist.
+(GitHub issues [#2602](https://github.com/forcedotcom/cli/issues/2603) and [#2602](https://github.com/forcedotcom/cli/issues/2602), source-deploy-retrieve PR [#1273](https://github.com/forcedotcom/source-deploy-retrieve/pull/1273))

 ## 2.37.4 (April 17, 2024) [stable]

 * NEW: The JSON output of the `package version create` command now contains more information: the percentage of Apex code lines that are covered by tests (CodeCoverage) and the full package version number (VersionNumber).
 The new CodeCoverage key corresponds to the Tooling API `Package2Version.CodeCoverage` field; the VersionNumber key corresponds to a concatenation of the `Package2Version.MajorVersion`, `Package2Version.MinorVersion`, `Package2Version.PatchVersion`, and `Package2Version.BuildNumber` fields. (packaging PR [#492](https://github.com/forcedotcom/packaging/pull/492))